wustlcse237sp20/project-translator/README.md

 2. Reconfigure environment variables to keep API key more safe.
 3. Complete main method to cover all translate cases.
 4. Improve quality and accuracy of OCR.

-**Usage for Iteration 1:**
-1. Please clone project, and go to the eclipse marketplace and search "google cloud tools" and install it.
-2. After installing, right click on the project folder->build path->add libraries.
-3. click on google cloud libraries, hit next
-4. check box cloud translation and hit finish
-5. open and run Translator.java
-6. Type 1 in command prompt (1 = Commandline input translate)
-7. Give directed inputs (Caution: for now, we don't translate the inputs since our implementation is not complete yet).
-8. Thank you for using